fourkitchens/project-gulp/README.md

 gulp phpcs --install
 ```

-Runs phpcs tests on your codebase.

 To ignore paths, add them to a `.phpcsignore` file in your project route.

 To override/extend the default ruleset, add a `ruleset.xml` file to your project root.

 **eslint**

+Runs eslint tests on your codebase.

 Options: